gap-system/gap/CONTRIBUTING.md

 This section is based on [this](https://lornajane.net/posts/2015/code-reviews-before-you-even-run-the-code) article.

 * Is it clear what feature / fix the contribution adresses?
-* Does it relate to exactly one issue?
+* If based on an issue, does it relate to exactly one issue?
+* Do the commit messages look good?
+Should some commits be squashed / broken up?
 * Does the list of changed files look sensible?
   You can check for possibly unintentional changes to files by doing:
   * On Github, use the `Files changed` tab
     (and collapse the source diffs if you want).
   * If you have cloned the PR use `git log --stat`.
-* Do the commit messages look good?
-Should some commits be squashed / broken up?
 * Eyeball the diff for
   * Large commented / unused sections of code
   * Strange variable or function names